flathub/org.DolphinEmu.dolphin-emu/README.md

 This method isn't as accurate as passthrough, but it has much better hardware compatibility and doesn't require installing any udev rules.

-It only requires ```bluez``` which is bundled with the flatpak, and ```allow=bluetooth``` which is enabled by default in the manifest.
+It only requires ```bluez``` which is bundled with the Flatpak, and ```allow=bluetooth``` which is enabled by default in the manifest.
 Coupled with the improved compatibility this means it should work outside the box for most users.

 ## How to enable motion controls on non-Wii controllers